McMinnville, or, as we call it, Mac

 McMinnville is the quintessential small college town and centrally located to take advantage of all that the Pacific Northwest has to offer.

 When students get restless on campus, downtown McMinnville is just a short 15-minute walk north of campus and features shopping, movies, and restaurants serving nearly all world cuisines.
-Favorites include pizza at 3rd Street Pizza, sushi at Kame, brunch at Crescent Café (serving local and sustainable food) or the flavors of southeast Asia at Thai Country Kitchen.
+Favorites include pizza at 3rd Street Pizza, brunch at Crescent Café (serving local and sustainable food) or the flavors of southeast Asia at Thai Country Kitchen.
 If you are in the area, check out our list of local restaurants.

 Other entertainment in McMinnville includes: